ppy/osu-wiki/news/2018/2018-02-27-qat-gazette-february-2018.md

 ### Beatmap Nominator retirements

 Sadly time waits for no circle, drum, fruit or piano inspector, and whilst many are just beginning their journey, others are taking a well-deserved break.
-Please offer your appreciation to ::Bonsai::{ user=987334 }, ::Monstrata::{ user=2706438 }, ::MrSergio::{ user=2581696 }, ::Rizia::{ user=1367570 }, ::sheela::{ user=1138027 } and ::Zero\1\1wind::{ user=1822830 } for the osu! game mode, as well as ::OzzyOzrock::{ user=465153 } for osu!taiko, ::Halfsmashed::{ user=4847256 } for osu!catch and ::Litharrale::{ user=3189995 } for osu!mania.
+Please offer your appreciation to ::Bonsai::{ user=987334 }, ::Monstrata::{ user=2706438 }, ::MrSergio::{ user=2581696 }, ::Rizia::{ user=1367570 }, ::sheela::{ user=1138027 } and ::Zero__wind::{ user=1822830 } for the osu! game mode, as well as ::OzzyOzrock::{ user=465153 } for osu!taiko, ::Halfsmashed::{ user=4847256 } for osu!catch and ::Litharrale::{ user=3189995 } for osu!mania.
 Their hard work and lasting contributions have ensured players can enjoy a more varied and higher quality osu! experience for years to come.

 ### Changes to Beatmap Nominator applications